San Gorgonio Mountain: Hiking

-Aircraft wreckage
+Aircraft wreckages

 On December 1, 1952, a Douglas C-47, serial number 45-1124, crashed at the 11000 ft level on the eastern face of the mountain.
 The C-47 was en route from Offutt Air Force Base, Nebraska to March Air Force Base near Riverside, California when it struck the mountain at night in the middle of a storm.
 "The aircraft was last heard from at 9:51 p.m.
 Pacific Standard Time, Monday."
 Thirteen people died.

 Nearly one month after the C-47 accident a Marine Corps HRS-2 helicopter, bureau number 129037, crashed on the mountain in coordination of the efforts of recovering the victims.
 The three crewmen of the helicopter survived the impact.
 The remains of the wreckage of the two aircraft were left on the mountain and are accessible via the Fish Creek Trailhead or the South Fork Trailhead.

-In more recent years, the mountain claimed the lives of Frank Sinatra's mother, Dolly (January 6, 1977) and Dean Paul Martin (March 21, 1987), son of Dean Martin, in unrelated plane crashes.
-Martin was an Air National Guard pilot; the McDonnell Douglas F-4C he was flying disappeared in a snowstorm and the wreckage was found on the mountain several days later.
+On January 6, 1977, Natalie "Dolly" Sinatra's chartered flight on Learjet 24 N12MK from Palm Springs to Las Vegas struck a 9,700 foot ridge of the mountain about 4 minutes after takeoff.
+All four onboard were killed instantly; Mrs. Sinatra, 82, her friend, Anna Stack Carbone, 67, Captain Donald J. Weier, 36, and co-pilot Jerald W. Foley, 43.
+The trip was intended to be a gift from son Frank, so the two ladies could watch him perform and do some gambling.